shoppingflux/php-sdk/docs/development/http-adapter.md

 Adapter Creation
 ----------------

-To develop your own adapter create a new class implementing `Http\Adapter\AdapterInterface` with those methods :
+To develop your own adapter create a new class implementing `Http\Adapter\AdapterInterface` with these methods :

 | Method          | Parameters                                                                                                           | Description |
 |-----------------|----------------------------------------------------------------------------------------------------------------------|-------------|